gruntwork-io/helm-kubernetes-services/charts/k8s-daemonset/README.md

 The following resources will be deployed with this Helm Chart, depending on which configuration values you use:

-- `Deployment`: The main `Deployment` controller that will manage the application container image specified in the `containerImage` input value.
+- `Deployment`: The main `DaemonSet` controller that will manage the application container image specified in the `containerImage` input value.
-- Secondary `Deployment` for use as canary: An optional `Deployment` controller that will manage a [canary deployment](https://martinfowler.com/bliki/CanaryRelease.html) of the application container image specified in the `canary.containerImage` input value.
+- Secondary `DaemonSet` for use as canary: An optional `Deployment` controller that will manage a [canary deployment](https://martinfowler.com/bliki/CanaryRelease.html) of the application container image specified in the `canary.containerImage` input value.
 This is useful for testing a new application tag, in parallel to your stable tag, prior to rolling the new tag out.
 Created only if you configure the `canary.containerImage` values (and set `canary.enabled = true`).
 - `Service`: The `Service` resource providing a stable endpoint that can be used to address to `Pods` created by the `Deployment` controller.
 Created only if you configure the `service` input (and set `service.enabled = true`).